Visiting Ireland in the summer (when the weather’s good…) is hard to beat!

 There’s plenty of beaches in Ireland to flock to during the summer months.
 Now, with schools off for the holidays and crowds at their peak, many can get overcrowded.

 However, each coastal county tends to have one or two beaches that people tend to miss, so keep an eye out when planning your trip.
 ALWAYS use caution when entering the water and never do so if you’re uncertain.

 Plenty of festivals in Ireland take place during the summer months in Ireland.
 If you’re looking for live music, there’s everything from concerts to full blown music festivals, like Sea Sessions in Donegal.

 There’s also some unique festivals, like the Puck Festival in Kerry and the Galway Arts Festival, to name a few.

 Summer in Ireland is the perfect time to explore.
 If you’re not sure of what to see or do, hop into our counties of Ireland hub and just click into the place you’re visiting.

 You’ll find everything from unique places to visit to some of the more well-trodden tourist trails.

 FAQs about spending summer in Ireland

-We’ve had a lot of questions over the years asking about everything from ‘Is it hot in Ireland in the summer?’ to ‘Which summer month is best for visiting?’.
+We’ve had a lot of questions over the years asking about everything from ‘Is it hot in Ireland in the summer?’ to ‘When is summertime in Ireland?’.